SPARS code: Codes

-Since CD is a digital medium, it must be produced from a digital master—therefore the last letter of the code will always be D. Newer LPs stored the music in analog format, yet they were often labeled as DDD, as the recording and mixing/editing were both digital.

 As digital tape recorders only became widely available in the late 1970s, almost all recordings prior to this date that appear on CD will be AAD or ADD, having been digitally remastered.
 This means that the original analog master tape has been converted (transcribed) to digital.
 It does not always imply that there has been any additional editing or mixing, although this may have taken place.

-In practice DAD was very rare, as many companies (especially the well-known classical music labels) used digital tape recorders (which were not prohibitively more expensive than analog tape recorders) during the editing or mixing stage.
+In practice, DAD was very rare, as many companies (especially the well-known classical music labels) used digital tape recorders (which were not prohibitively more expensive than analog tape recorders) during the editing or mixing stage.

 The jewel box booklet and/or inlay of early compact discs included the SPARS code, typically DDD, ADD, or AAD.
 The typeface Combi Symbols CD includes the two common ways that the code was written on recordings.

 History

 Chris Stone and other members of the Society of Professional Audio Recording Services (SPARS) proposed the code with a set of guidelines for CD manufacturers to mark their product with an indication of exactly which parts of the recording process were analog and which were digital.

 The SPARS code was first introduced on commercial CD releases by PolyGram in 1984.

 SPARS withdrew endorsement of the code in 1991 due to confusion over analog and digital conversions and interfaces; many felt the SPARS code oversimplified and meaningless.
 However, many labels continued to use it, and in 1995, the organization re-endorsed the code.